 - WHCC has hired 3 new full-time instructors and a full-time director with competitive salaries and benefits.

-- The Career and Technical Education building will house programs educating over 350 students annually, as well as employment training opportunities to approximately 300 residents annually through community course offerings.
+- The Career and Technical Education building houses programs educating over 350 students annually, as well as employment training opportunities to approximately 300 residents annually through community course offerings.

 - Over the course of seven years, it is anticipated that: